vpavlin/openshift-intern-workshop/README.md

 oc edit bc openshift-intern-workshop
 ```

-Find a section `source` and in there find `uri`, which should point to your repository fork.
+Find a section `source` and in there find `uri`, which should point to your repository fork (Make sure it has correct value too!).
 Add the following line right under the `uri` field and make sure the indentation is the same

 ```
 ref: feature/services